chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 - `Sequence` which provides various ways to generate infinite sequences.
 - Stubs for some commonly used delegates.

+Our implementation of monads follows very closely the Haskell API.
+We also enable the Query Expression Pattern on all monadic types.

-We dot yet include other monads.
-I am not yet convinced of their usefulness in the context of C# - for skeletons definitions of `IO`, `Reader`, `Writer`and `State`, see [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic).
+In the context of C#, I am yet to be convinced of the usefulness and practicability of the other common monads - for skeleton definitions of `IO`, `Reader` and `State`, see [here](https://github.com/chtoucas/Brouillons/tree/master/src/play/Functional/Monadic).

 The other namespace is `Narvalo.Linq` which contains LINQ extensions: